pjtunstall/stock-exchange-sim/README.md

 TODO:

 - Write checker.
-- Check logic as I document it.
+- Reinstate WriteOutput (and perhaps omit log to console, or maybe not; it's convenient and shows the end of what might be a very long file; at the audit, I should explain that the final printout should not count as part of the program time; include a note in the README to that effect).

 - Refactor: trim process struct, neaten buildOutput, schedule, and graph.
-- Reinstate WriteOutput (and perhaps omit log to console, or maybe not; it's convenient and shows the end of what might be a very long file; at the audit, I should explain that the final printout should not count as part of the program time; include a note in the README to that effect).
+- Scrutinize logic.

 # stock-exchange-sim